Standedge Tunnels: Railway tunnels

 A 26 ft unlined section of tunnel collapsed in April 1894 blocking the tunnel for a week.
 On 1 August 1894, the new tunnel was passed for use by inspector Major Yorke.
 The opening of the double-track tunnel provided additional capacity for the L&NWR, allowing them to temporarily close the single bores for maintenance.
 As of 2018, excluding the London Underground, the double-track bore is the fifth-longest UK rail tunnel, after the High Speed 1 tunnels for the Thames Estuary and English Channel, the Severn Tunnel on the Great Western Main Line, and the Totley Tunnel on the Sheffield to Manchester route.

 Only the 1894 rail tunnel is in use but all three rail tunnels are maintained.
 In 1966, the 1848 single-track rail tunnel was closed followed by the 1871 single-track tunnel in 1970.
 The 1848 tunnel provides an emergency escape route for the other tunnels and has been made accessible to road vehicles such as fire engines and ambulances.
 Both the 1848 and 1871 tunnel are used by maintenance personnel for access.
 During the 2000s, Network Rail proposed reinstating rail traffic through the 1848 and 1871 tunnels to increase capacity on the Leeds–Manchester Transpennine route, but a reappraisal in 2012 following the decision to electrify the Transpennine line found that reinstatement would not be necessary.

+Incidents

+On Sunday morning, 25 January 2026, a fire broke out and West Yorkshire Fire and Rescue were alerted at 06:08.
+The fire involved a piece of heavy railway equipment.
+Firefighting efforts also involved crews from Greater Manchester Fire and Rescue.
+The incident closed both lines affecting services between Huddersfield and Manchester Victoria involving mostly Transpennine Express and Northern Trains.
+The disruption was expected to continue until 27 January 2026.
+The tunnel reopened on 29 January 2026.